Automattic/wp-calypso/client/blocks/product-selector/README.md

 ## Props

-The following props can be passed to the Single Product Plans block:
+The following props can be passed to the Product Selector block:

 * `intervalType`: ( string ) Billing interval - `monthly`, `yearly` or `2yearly`.
 * `products`: ( array ) Products to render - see example above for the structure.